 Is Total Radiance the same as Nu Radiance teeth whitening?

-No. They are both teeth whitening products and may be used interchangeably in some reviews online, but Nu Radiance Classic is one of the first at-home tray kits with different strength gels to choose from.
+No, even though you may see the names used interchangeably.
+They are both teeth whitening products, but Nu Radiance Classic is an at-home tray kits with different strength gels to choose from.
 Radiance also sells tray kits, but they only have a single gel formula and are generally better known for their whitening pen.